Uday Hussein: Partying

 Uday was known for forcing guests to drink large quantities of alcohol at his parties.
 According to a friend, whoever earned Uday's friendship had to drink a cocktail named the "Uday Saddam Hussein", a mixture of whiskey, brandy, vodka, cognac, and beer.
 The cocktail was served in a large "cup of friendship", and the new friend had to drink it all.
 Uday had employees whose job was to make people and especially singers drink cocktails containing 90% alcohol, sometimes including drugs.
 The guard would line up all the entertainment against the wall and give them 10 minutes to drink.
 Those who did not drink despite the threats were punished in three ways; having their hair and eyebrows shaven off, being beaten enough to stand up without touching their faces, and being subjected to a foot whipping before being forced to walk.
-Often, the tortures were done in front of Uday's eyes.
+Often, the tortures were done in front of Uday in person.
 If the bodyguards did not do this, or when asked to answer correctly who was drinking and who did not, they would receive the same punishment.
 The bodyguards alleged that they tortured people in this way twice a week and at least 100 people a year.
 "When Uday wanted for a car, no one could stop him," one of his employees said.
 His employees claimed that they were also tortured by Uday or on Uday's orders.
 A source claimed that he killed his friend after forcing him to drink large quantities of alcohol, and this is not the first time that Uday has killed those close to him in this way.